 - They allow you to avoid being embarrassed or damaging someone’s trust, especially if the payment was to someone who you know really well or frequently do business with.

-- They also consent you to avoid disruptions in service like having your water shut off or not being able to fill your gas tank in your car when you (and your checking account) are on empty.
+- This allows you to avoid disruptions in service like having your water shut off or not being able to fill your gas tank in your car when you (and your checking account) are on empty.

-Understand that there is no limit on the total fees we can charge you for overdrawing your account.
-This can be both a blessing and a hurdle for you.
-As your bills and charges aren’t going unpaid, you could be digging yourself a very deep negative balance hole that will be hard to get out of.
-In desperate situations, overdraft protection and courtesy pay are always there to cover you.
+It’s very important to understand that there is no limit on the total fees we can charge you for overdrawing your account.
+Keep a close watch on your accounts so that these fees do not stack up and become a financial hurdle for you.
+As bills and charges are still being paid, these fees can go unnoticed if you aren’t careful.
+You could be digging yourself a very deep negative balance hole that will be hard to get out of.
+That is why overdraft protection and courtesy pay are always there to protect you from those situations.

-Adding overdraft protection to an account is a practical and relatively inexpensive safeguard against potentially hefty overdraft fees.
-If you tend to keep a low balance in your checking account and don’t keep a close eye on spending habits, then overdraft protection could be for you.
-If you’re fortunate enough to keep a cushion of cash in your checking account and make it a point to routinely monitor your account, then overdraft protection may not be necessary.
+Adding overdraft protection to an account is a practical and relatively inexpensive safeguard against potentially large overdraft fees.
+If you tend to keep a low balance in your checking account and don’t keep a close eye on spending habits, then overdraft protection is the right choice for you.
+If you tend to keep a cushion of cash in your checking account and make it a point to routinely monitor your account, then overdraft protection may not be necessary.